CarlGao4/Demucs-Gui/usage.md

 1. Failed to read the audio.
 Maybe you forgot to add read permission to the audio file, or the audio file is broken, or the audio file is not supported by Demucs.

 2. Failed to write the audio.
 Most likely that you forgot to add write permission to the folder you want to save the separated audio.
 And, FLAC format does NOT support float32.
+From 1.2a1, you can also use FFMpeg to encode your output, so FFMpeg can also be the reason to fail if your command is not correct.

 3. Out of memory.
 There are two kinds of out of memory:
 - Out of system memory: The solution to this is to truncate the audio file into smaller pieces (or enlarge your swapfile on Linux).
 Demucs GUI will read the whole audio into memory and convert it into float32 format.
 The separated stems are also saved in memory before written.
 If the audio is too long, it will consume too much memory and cause out of memory.